ASR Interest Grows in District

 There are two local water suppliers in Hays County who have taken steps to perform feasibility and pilot tests for ASR.
 District staff have worked closely with the ASR project teams at the Ruby Ranch Water Supply Corporation (RRWSC) and City of Buda to collect data and review project plans.
 BSEACD has set aside 2 cfs (472 MG/yr) of freshwater Edwards for ASR projects to be used during non-drought conditions.
 The District hopes that such water strategies will reduce dependence on the Edwards during times of drought and during peak demand.

 RRWSC completed a four-phase ASR pilot study in September 2019 in an effort to learn more about the feasibility of injection freshwater Edwards into the Middle Trinity Aquifer.
 RRWSC has an existing Edwards and Trinity well pair.
 The project reports that have been developed describe the results of the testing.
-RRWSC has received an ASR permit approval from TCEQ and their application is expected to go before the BSEACD Board for approval in early summer 2020.
+RRWSC has received an ASR permit approval from TCEQ and the application was later approved by the BSEACD Board.

+With approval of the pilot test permit, the City can begin the cycle testing and sampling process.
 The cycle plan will involve multiple relatively short tests of injection, storage, and recovery.
-Water samples will be collected to evaluate water quality changes of the stored water as it is progressively recovered.
-This testing will help determine how much water can be recovered and if there are any chemical reactions with the native groundwater or hydrogeological formation.
+Water samples will be collected to evaluate water quality changes of the stored water as it is recovered.
+Water levels will also be collected and the District Westbay well – about a mile due south – will be monitored during recovery.
+This testing will evaluate how much water can be recovered and if there are any potentially harmful geochemical reactions with the native groundwater or hydrogeological formation.
 The last of the cycles will include a larger volume of water and provide a longer storage period.
-Once all results are in and the TCEQ (Texas Commission on Environmental Quality) and BSEACD give final approval, the City can use this as a reliable source to bring online in their distribution system.
+After the pilot project is completed and a report is submitted, the City of Buda will have to submit a Source and Recovery Permit application with the District to authorize the production of Conditional Class D Edwards water (which is 100% curtailed during drought) for the ASR project and the recovery of stored water from the ASR well.
+This permit will have to be approved by the District Board of Directors.
+Once all results are in, the City will request an operating permit from TCEQ (Texas Commission on Environmental Quality).